NeuroML/Documentation/source/Userdocs/OptimisingNeuroMLModels.md

 ```

 As we have set up a cell for each recording that we want to fit to, we must also set the target value for each cell.
-We pick four features from the set of features that PyElectro provided us with:
+We pick four features from a subset of features that PyElectro provided us with:

 - `mean_spike_frequency`
 - `average_last_1percent`